angeloxx/homebridge-myhome/README.md

             "devices": [{

 You need to change:
-- ipaddress: put the IP address or name of the MyHome Gateway (eg. F454 or MH201, I'm not so updated about all gateways that BTicino-Legrand releases after 2015); the IP should be static but in the future I can implement a UPNP dicovery because all gateways supports that method
+- ipaddress: put the IP address or name of the MyHome Gateway (eg. F454 or MH201)
 - port: should be 20000 and keep this value
 - ownpassword: the OpenWebNet password, default is 12345 but everyone will suggest to you to change it with another password (4 to 9 digits), but you will keep the default one, I know...
 - setclock: set to true if you want your homebridge server to set the time of your gateway every hour